 - 1 point for each year of club athletics the athlete has done prior to membership of Kestrels (this includes clubs other than K&P).

-- 1 point for each 3 months done in Kestrels and 0.25 points for each athletics match compete for Kingston & Poly in.
+- 1 point for each 3 months done in Kestrels and 0.25 points for each athletics match compete in for Kingston & Poly.

 - 1 point if green badge standard achieved, 2 points for bronze badge standard achieved, 3 points for silver badge standard achieved and 4 points for gold badge standard achieved.
 7 points if time achieved for Powerof10 rankings, 5/6 points for intermediate times, 8 points for finishing in top 300 from previous year performance, and 9 points for a top 100 performance.

 See below for the number of points needed to become a High Flyer or to progress to one of our Development groups beyond Kestrels.

 17 points is the aim for High Flyers.
 Once this is achieved we'll invite athletes to join this group.

 Within the Kestrels club we have a High Flyers section whereby athletes will be invited to take part in a more advanced sessions, particularly within their preferred discipline(s) than they would normally be able to take part in with the rest of the Kestrel's athletes.

 Athletes will then take part in all the High Flyers sessions available, unless it is an event group they'd really rather not do - in which case they'll train with the rest of the Kestrels on that day.

 As an example, a child in year 8, who has done 15 months of Kestrels and a previous year of club athletics elsewhere, with a silver badge standard would have a total of 17 points and be ready to become a High Flyer.